martharobinson/simsearch/README.md

 CLIP is trained with a contrastive loss that encourages similar images and texts to have embeddings pointing in similar directions, regardless of their magnitude.
 Cosine similarity measures the angle between vectors, making it robust to differences in scale and focusing on semantic similarity.
 Since CLIP embeddings often have varying norms, L2 distance can be dominated by magnitude rather than direction, which is less meaningful for semantic comparison.
 Cosine similarity is also less sensitive to outliers and works well for high-dimensional, dense representations like those produced by CLIP.

-In this project, FAISS’s HNSW implementation is used to index and search CLIP embeddings for image similarity tasks.
+In this project, hnswlib's HNSW implementation is used to index and search CLIP embeddings for image similarity tasks.
+For details, see `simsearch/vector_search.py`.

 ## Evaluation Metrics for Similarity Search